Fragile topological insulators protected by rotation symmetry without spin-orbit coupling: Concluding remarks

 The second mechanism is effective when $2l\ne0 \mod n$.
 In this case, the surface bands have a quadratic band touching at a high-symmetry point in the $2\times2$ surface Hamiltonian, while the doubled surface Hamiltonian has four (six) surface Dirac cones protected by $C_4^-$ ($C_6^-$) symmetry, which suggests $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological structure.
 For example, we have found four surface Dirac cones in the double Fu model with symmetry-preserving perturbations.
 It was found, however, that the bulk $\mathbb{Z}_2$ topological invariants $\bar{\nu}_4$ and $\bar{\nu}_2$ fail to identify this topological phase with four surface Dirac cones, because $\bar{\nu}_4$ and $\bar{\nu}_2$ become even, thus trivial, in the double bulk Hamiltonian.
 It seems that another topological invariant that can distinguish $(2,0)$ and $(1,1) \in \mathbb{Z}_2 \times \mathbb{Z}_2$ is needed, but is still lacking.
 Identifying such a topological invariant is left for future work.

-Furthermore, for the Fu model coupled with an $s$-orbital band, we have shown that the gapless surface states with a quadratic band touching have some robustness against the addition of a trivial band that resolves the Wannier obstruction in the original Fu model.
+Furthermore, for the perturbed Fu model coupled with an $s$-orbital band, we have shown that the surface Dirac cones have some robustness against the addition of a trivial band that resolves the Wannier obstruction in the perturbed Fu model.
 We have demonstrated that the hybridization with a surface-localized trivial band is necessary for gapping out the surface states.
-We expect similar robustness for surface Dirac cones since they share the same topology with the surface quadratic band touching.
+We expect similar robustness for other surface Dirac cones since they are also protected by a representation-dependent topology.

+From the results shown in Sec.
+III and Sec.~IV, we can conclude that the bulk-boundary correspondence holds if the prerequisite conditions on symmetry (time-reversal and rotation) and band representations (a fixed number of bands in the pseudo-spin basis) are respected.
+When the conditions are violated (for example, by the addtion of $s$-orbital bands), we cannot expect the bulk-boundary correspondence to hold anymore.

 Finally, we comment on the analogy and difference between classes AI and AII.
 Recently multiple surface Dirac cones have also been studied in class AII topological crystalline insulators having surface rotation anomaly~\cite{CFang19}, which are protected by rotation symmetry of the C$_{n}^-$ type ($n=2,4,6$).
 Thus one may wonder if the second mechanism we have discussed above can be thought of as an analog of the surface rotation anomaly.
 However, there is an important difference.
 The class AII topological crystalline insulators with rotation symmetry are shown\cite{CFang19} to have hinge states on the side surfaces that are parallel to the rotation axis.
 Since the rotation symmetry is not a good symmetry on the side surface, Dirac fermions on the side surface acquire a Dirac mass $M(\bm{r})$, which changes its sign under the rotation as $M(R_n\bm{r}) = -M(\bm{r})$.
 As a result, the side surface always has domain walls, along which gapless edge (hinge) states must be present.
 The existence of the gapless hinge states is related to the topological classification $\mathbb{Z}_2$ of class AII insulators in two dimensions.
 By contrast, 2D class AI insulators have only a trivial insulator phase as a stable phase, and therefore 3D class AI insulators cannot have any hinge states unless other additional symmetry is assumed.